FAQs

 FAQs About Group Ketamine Retreats

-• Before your session, you’ll meet with a clinician and medical provider to ensure the appropriateness of treatment.
-After being accepted into the program, and medically cleared, you will have a group preparation session, and be guided through. intentional preparation to allow space for intention, goals, and questions.
-This preparation helps you enter the experience with clarity and confidence.
+Before your session, you’ll meet with a clinician and medical provider who will take the time to ensure the treatment is a good fit for you.
+Once you’re accepted into the program and medically cleared, you’ll join a group preparation session where you’ll be gently guided through intentional preparation.
+This creates space to reflect on your intentions, explore your goals, and ask any questions you may have, helping you enter the experience feeling grounded, supported, and confident.

-• Our retreat space is warm, calming, and thoughtfully prepared with low lighting and soft textures create a cozy atmosphere.
-There will be a carefully curated music playlist to guide your inner journey.
+Retreat spaces are warm, calming, and thoughtfully prepared, with low lighting and soft textures that create a cozy, nurturing atmosphere.
+A carefully curated music playlist will accompany you throughout the experience, gently guiding your inner journey.

-Blankets, eye masks, and comfortable seating help you fully relax.
+Blankets, eye masks, and comfortable seating are provided to help you fully relax and settle in.

-Retreats are led by two licensed therapists.
-Together, they create a container that is both safe and spiritually attuned, offering guided meditation to ease you into a state of calm.
+Each retreat is led by two licensed therapists who work together to create a container that feels both safe and spiritually attuned.
+Through gentle guidance and meditation, they help ease you into a state of calm and presence.

-During the ketamine session, participants are supported and monitored by therapist.
-Our job is to take care of you, so you can focus on exploring your inner landscape, releasing tension, and inviting insight.
+During the ketamine session, participants are continuously supported and monitored by a therapist.
+Our role is to care for you, so you can focus on exploring your inner landscape, releasing tension, and welcoming insight.

-After the medicine session, you will be welcomed into a gentle yet powerful group integration, where there will be a light group sharing circle for those who wish to speak about their experience.
-Participants return for a full integration group after the retreat to process their journey.
-This session may include guided reflection to help bring insights into daily life.
+Following the medicine session, there will be a light group sharing circle for those who wish to speak about their experience.
+Participants will also return for a full integration group after the retreat, offering space to further process their journey.
+This session may include guided reflection to help weave insights from the experience into daily life.

 With consent, your clinicians will also set up a Whatsapp group so that you can stay connected.